puppetlabs/puppet-docs/source/pe/3.2/console_event-inspector.markdown

 ### Navigating Event Inspector

-Event inspector can be reached by clicking "Events" in the console's main navigation bar.
+Event inspector can be reached by clicking __Events__ in the console's main navigation bar.

 ![Accessing event inspector][eventtab]

 The event inspector page displays two panes of data.
 Clicking an item will show its details (and any sub-items) in the detail pane on the right.
 The context pane on the left always shows the list of items from which the one in the right pane was chosen, to let you easily view similar items and compare their states.

-To backtrack out of the current list of items, you can use the breadcrumb navigation or the "previous" button (appearing left of the left pane after you've drilled in at least one level).
+To backtrack out of the current list of items, you can use the breadcrumb navigation or the __previous__ button (appearing left of the left pane after you've drilled in at least one level).
 The back and forward buttons in your browser will behave normally, returning you to the previously loaded URL.

 You can also bookmark pages as you investigate events on classes, nodes, and resources, allowing you to return to a previous set of events.
 However, after subsequent Puppet runs, the contents of the bookmarked pages may be different when you revisit them.
 Also, if there are no changes for a selected time period, the bookmarks may show default text indicating there were no events on that class, node, or resource.